cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The second-round prep message is the empty string.
-This is because the sketch shares are expected to sum to a particular value if the output shares are valid; we represent a successful preparation with the empty string and otherwise return an error.
+This is because the sketch shares are expected to sum to a particular value if the output shares are valid; a successful preparation is represented with the empty string, otherwise the procedure returns an error.

 #### Aggregate Share